auoie/twitch-vods/NOTES.md

 gives results.
 I'm guessing it failed because it might keep all of the gzipped bytes in memory.

+In order to update a bunch of rows using a subquery, see [here](https://stackoverflow.com/a/45465626).
+This seems like the most modern approach.

 ## Twitch

 The Twitch GraphQL resolver for videos (in particular, past broadcasts) went down for a short period.